On the symplectic type of isomorphims of the p-torsion of elliptic curves: Proof of Theorems and

 We will only prove here Theorem~\ref{T:mainWilde8II} because the proof of Theorem~\ref{T:mainWilde12II} follows by the analogous arguments over $\Q_3$ with Theorem~\ref{T:coordchanges12} replacing Theorem~\ref{T:coordchanges8}.

 Let $E$, $E'$ and $p$ be as in the statement of Theorem~\ref{T:mainWilde8II}.
-Since $E[p]$ and $E'[p]$ are isomorphic $I_2$-modules and $e=8$ we have that $E$ and $E'$ have the same conductor equal to $2^k$ with $k=5,6$ or $8$; moreover, it follows from part (5) of \cite[Theorem~8.1]{DFV} that when $k=6$, twisting both curves by $d=2$ reduces to $k=5$, proving the first statement (without using $(2/p)=-1$).
+Since $E[p]$ and $E'[p]$ are isomorphic $I_2$-modules and $e=8$ we have that $E$ and $E'$ have the same conductor equal to $2^k$ with $k=5,6$ or $8$.
+Moreover, we see from~\cite[Table~1]{DFV} that the corresponding inertial types for $k=6$ are twists by $d=2$ (i.e. twist by $\varepsilon_8$ in the notation of {\it loc. cit}) of those for $k=5$.
+Therefore, twisting both curves by $d=2$ reduces the case of conductor~$2^6$ to the case of conductor~$2^5$, proving the first statement (without using $(2/p)=-1$).

 To prove (A) and (B) we will first show that we only have to compare finitely many pairs of curves $(E,E')$ and then, with the help of a computer, effectively comparing a set of representatives for those pairs.